xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 3. In the Color field, set the swatch color you require.
 To do so, click within the **Color** field and use the color selection panel to select the color you need.
    ![add-color.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/add-color.png)

-   The selected color and its code will be added to your swatch:
+   The selected color and its code will be added to your swatch details:
    ![xc5_swatch_color_added.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/xc5_swatch_color_added.png)

 4. Click **Save changes**.